 And the important thing to remember here is that—no matter what products your Shopify store sells—your goal is to start the buying relationship as quickly, and easily, and as painlessly as possible.
 It all comes down to a single moment of truth…

 So ask yourself, “how can I make it easier for my store’s visitors to start the buying relationship?”

 Think about the impact and the enhanced profits that a 25% increase in conversions would bring to your business without having to buy any extra traffic…

 Quick scenario: Let’s say out of every 100 visitors, you are converting 4% into buyers.
 Now, what if you could lower the hurdle for new customers by reversing their risk and increase your conversion rate by 25%?

 You’d gain an extra customer from every 100 visitors from the same marketing effort, the same traffic and the same ad cost.

 But don’t stop there.
 What if you could persuade 25% more of your new buyers to become multiple product buyers?
 What if you could entice 25% more of your multi-product buyers to become repeat buyers?

 And remember, your new found gains aren’t just for this year — they are for year after year.
 This is what risk-reversal is about and that’s why you absolutely must make it a central theme to your e-commerce business and marketing if you want to growth hack your way to 7-figures and beyond.

-Use a Trial to Remove All the Risk
+Use a Trial to Supercharge your Risk Reversal